zahta/deep-learning/README.md

 ---
+# My path to Deep Learning

 :bulb: *The best way to predict the future is to create it. `Alan Kay`*

+In this repository, I am going to write some of my experiences in studying Deep learning.
+Also, I have included some good resources and some of my educational projects.

 ---